SAP-archive/teched2020-DEV166/exercises/ex3/README.md

 ## Exercise 3.8 Verify the Success of Your Build

-After completing these steps, you will have monitored the outcome of your job in SAP Cloud Platform Continuous Integration and Delivery.
+After completing these steps, you will have monitored the outcome of your job in SAP Continuous Integration and Delivery.

 1. In the **Jobs** tab in SAP Continuous Integration and Delivery, select your job and verify that a new tile appears in the **Builds** view.
 This tile should be marked as running.
 ![Job](./images/CICD_running_job.png)